 - support SMEs in the defence sector to establish human resources practices and training plans that will build lifelong learning activities into their business

-You may apply for multiple grants or group multiple eligible activities into one application; however, the funding is capped at $500,000 per grantee in a three-year period from 2020-21 to 2022-23.
+You may apply for multiple grants or group multiple eligible activities into one application.

 To be eligible your project must: